leandog/intelligent-engineering-with-ai/Course Outline.md

      - **B**: Boundaries - Are there special boundary values for the thing?
      - **I**: Interfaces - Are there common interfaces with expectations?
      - **E**: Exceptions/Errors - What cases cause errors?
 Exactly what should they do?

-4. **Practical Exercise:**
+   - **Practical Exercise:**
      - Apply the ZOMBIE testing technique to a simple problem, discussing how to use this approach to identify edge cases and potential issues.

+4. **Fake it till you make it**

+Start with the simplest solution that could possibly work, even if it is just hardcoding the answer.
+Gradually replace hardcoded parts with real logic as more tests are added and pass.

+5. **DRY - Don't Repeat Yourself**

+Avoid duplication.
+Each piece of knowledge must have a single, unambiguous, authoritative representation within a system.

+6. **YAGNI**

+Implement only what is necessary.
+Don’t add functionality until it is deemed necessary.

+7. **Fake it till you make it**

 **Wrap-Up and Q&A (15 minutes)**